wwoo/tf_face/README.md

 ## Training the model

-You can train and export a model using Google Cloud Machine Learning.
+You can train and export a model using Google Cloud ML Engine.

 You need to ensure that your input and output paths are set correctly.
 See the source for more details [TODO: more details on specific flags to use].